-So, yes: freebies have been my little ray of sunshine when things have seemed somewhat impossible through my blogging journey.
+So, yes, freebies have been my little ray of sunshine when things have seemed somewhat impossible through my blogging journey.

-Here are some of the best freebies for bloggers.
+Here are some of the best freebies for bloggers:

 While a good majority of their photos and clipart are free, there are also a handful of options that you would be required to pay for.
 Luckily, they’re still cheap (only $1 per image).
-But there are so many great options for freebies that you could definitely do without paying for anything.
+But there are so many great options for freebies that you can definitely do without paying for anything.